quandangv/linkt/README.md

       * `?` may be one of the operators `+`, `-`, `*`, `/`, `=`, representing the corresponding operation to the component.
       * `amount` is the amount applied using the operator
     * Available colorspaces are RGB, HSV, HSL, CIELab, CIELch, Jzazbz, and JzCzhz
+* `poll <poll-cmd>` - the command is executed once at the first call to the node
+  * If the command prints to its output some time between a call and its previous call, returns the text of the last line of output.
+Otherwise, return the fallback
+* map <from-range> <range2> <value> - Linearly interpolate `value` from `from-range` to `to-range`
+  * Ranges may take the form of either `from:to` or `to`.
+If `from` is omitted, the default of 0 will be used

 The arguments of the commands above are separated by spaces, unless that space is enclosed by quotes, brackets, or parenthesis.